ome/ngff/rfc/wip-tform/index.md

 #### <a name="sequence">sequence</a>

-A `sequence` transformation consists of an ordered array of coordinate transformations, and is invertible if every coordinate transform in the array is invertible.
+A `sequence` transformation consists of an ordered array of coordinate transformations, and is invertible if every coordinate transform in the array is invertible (though could be invertible in other cases as well).
 To apply a sequence transformation to a point in the input coordinate system, apply the first transformation in the list of transformations.
 Next, apply the second transformation to the result.
 Repeat until every transformation has been applied.
 The output of the last transformation is the result of the sequence.

 The transformations included in the `transformations` array may omit their `input` and `output` fields under the conditions outlined below: